13 Best Small Towns in Montana

 Read More: Top-Rated Things to Do in West Yellowstone

 Accommodation: Where to Stay in West Yellowstone

-Hamilton is a small town in the beautiful Bitterroot Valley.
-The city is a popular pit stop on Highway 93, between Missoula and Idaho.
-Hiking trails, campgrounds, and national forests line this highway of southwest Montana.
-One such hiking trail, Trapper Peak, is one of the best hiking trails in Montana.
+Hamilton is a small town in Montana's beautiful Bitterroot Valley.
+The city is a popular pit stop on Highway 93 between Missoula and Idaho.
+Hiking trails, campgrounds, and national forests line this scenic highway of southwest Montana, including many of the best hiking trails in Montana.
 Hamilton is the largest community along this adventure corridor.

-Many factors contribute towards tourists pulling over in Hamilton.
+Many factors contribute to tourists pulling over in Hamilton.
 The historic streets of the small town ring with character and charm.
-Local businesses like hotels, restaurants, and commercial outfitters also encourage tourists to stop in Hamilton.
+Local businesses like hotels, restaurants, and commercial outfitters also encourage tourists to check things out.
 And spots like the historic Daly Mansion offer cultural insight and other things to do in town.